 - The FlexNet inventory agent can access each Oracle system.
-This can be achieved either by installing the FlexNet inventory agent on the target Oracle server(s), or by remote execution (Zero-footprint inventory gathering, a term further explained in the Gathering FlexNet Inventory PDF, available through the title page of online help). - · You have FlexNet Manager for Datacenters, a separately licensed product within FlexNet Manager Suite.
+This can be achieved either by installing the FlexNet inventory agent on the target Oracle server(s), or by remote execution (Zero-footprint inventory gathering, a term further explained in Gathering FlexNet Inventory). - · You have FlexNet Manager for Datacenters, a separately licensed product within FlexNet Manager Suite.